-The Okavango Delta is considered to be one of the ecological wonders of the world; its 1.6 million hectare expanse encompasses a wide diversity of habitats, including lagoons, water lagoons, grassland, woodland and palm-fringed islands.
+The Okavango Delta is considered to be one of the ecological wonders of the world; its 1.6 million hectare expanse encompasses a wide diversity of habitats, including lagoons, grassland, woodland and palm-fringed islands.

 Moremi is a beautiful reserve and one of Africa’s finest wildlife sanctuaries.
 Consisting of 3,000 square kilometres of woodland, floodplain and reedbed, it attracts high concentrations of plains game and predators.
 It is dominated by Chiefs’ Island, a large central landmass, which is surrounded by water on all sides during the flood season.
 The reserve's western reaches consist of the Okavango Delta, and its eastern sector is primarily mopane woodland and grassland.

 The Caprivi Strip is a 400-kilometre-long strip of land in northeast Namibia, connecting Angola to the north, Botswana to the south and Zambia in the east.
 It has a number of major rivers such as the Okavango, Kwando and Zambezi, as well as smaller rivers like the Linyanti and the Chobe.